1. Gautama Buddha was born in __________.

 Explanation: Early caves (2nd BCE) were Hinayana; later (5th CE) were Mahayana.

-72. The Ellora caves in Maharashtra are famous for:
+72. The Ellora caves in Maharashtra are famous for__________.

 A) Jain sculptures